dfbarrero/rosCourse/assignments/motion.md

 ## Objectives

-1.- First contact with ROS programming model
+1.- First contact with ROS programming model.

-2.- Deal with some of the main problems involved in robot control
+2.- Deal with some of the main problems involved in robot control.

 ## Prerequisites